pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 }
 ```

-## Create the Custom Sink Logger
+## Create a Custom Sink

-Next, write the code for the logger.
+Next, write the code for our Sink app.
+We decided to simply log the messages received by the Sink to keep things simple, but Sinks can be much more substantial if needed.

-In our directory io.pivotal.configuration, we created a SinkConfiguration file that looked like this:
+We created a `io.pivotal.configuration` package and created a [SinkConfiguration](https://github.com/iad-dev/hello-charmander-dataflow-sink/blob/master/src/main/java/io/pivotal/configuration/SinkConfiguration.java) class that looks like this:

 ```
 package io.pivotal.configuration;